 Branding typically doesn’t make your phone ring.
 It doesn’t immediately generate business but generates business in the long run by improving results from advertising media.
 It typically takes two years to see results from branding.

 To demonstrate, consider a personal injury lawyer advertising on billboards.
 Billboards will create recognition of the lawyer and bring “top of mind” to potential clients.
-People who are injured will be more likely to call that lawyer when they see the lawyer’s TV commercial.
-But how many people will call the lawyer because they remember seeing the lawyer’s billboard?

 Most attorneys and larger law firms don’t have a name that is brandable.
-Skadden, Arps, Slate, Meagher & Flom LLP is not brandable so they brand the name “Skadden”.
+Skadden, Arps, Slate, Meagher & Flom LLP is not brandable, so they brand the name “Skadden.”

 The more brandable a name is, the less money it will take to brand the name and the less time it will take.

-A more brandable name is easier to trademark and is a more powerful trademark.
+A more brandable name is both easier to trademark and is a more powerful trademark.
 The 1-800-LAWYERS® trademark includes 1-800 because LAWYERS is a generic word and cannot be trademarked.
 HURT911® is a much more powerful trademark because it does not include 1-800 because HURT911 is not a generic word.

 Direct Response Advertising